FarmBot-Docs/farmbot-software/v15/app/settings/motors.md

 This inverts the direction that the motors move for the chosen axis.
 Changing this setting will usually require you to change the setting of **INVERT ENCODERS** as well.
 You also might need to use this setting in combination with **INVERT ENDPOINTS** and **NEGATIVE COORDINATES ONLY** to set your FarmBot coordinate system exactly how you want it.

-# Motor current

-Motor current in milliamps.
-(Only available for Genesis v1.5+ and Express v1.0+ kits)

 # Advanced settings

 {%
 include callout.html
 type="info"
 content="These [advanced settings](../settings.md#show-advanced-settings) are not shown by default."
+%}

+## Motor current

+Motor current as a percentage of the maximum.
+(Only available for Genesis v1.5+ and Express v1.0+ kits).

+{%
+include callout.html
+type="warning"
+content="While the frontend will allow you to set the motor current as a percentage, under the hood this percentage is converted into milliamps.
+Setting motor current via Lua, farmbot-js, or farmbot-py will need to be set in milliamps directly."
 %}

 ## Steps per mm